example42/puppet-tp/index.md

 ## Tiny Puppet defines

-Tiny Puppet provides the following defines:
+Tiny Puppet provides the following defines (Puppet 4 compatible only)

 - ```tp::install```.
 Install an application and start its service, by default
 - ```tp::conf```.
 Manage configuration files